No products in the cart.

 Plans fail for lack of counsel, but with many advisers they succeed!

 Proverbs 15:22 (NIV)

-A secret life of addiction, without reasonable consequences, can produce heavy amounts of shame.
-When you can start associating your actions with a specific consequence, it will help you weigh the outcome and whether it’s worth the risk.
+When an addict is living a secret life, it can produce heavy amounts of shame.
+It is vital to the recovery process that consequences are put in place: self-imposed or otherwise.
+When an addict can start associating their actions with a specific consequence, it will help them weigh the outcome of their behavior and whether it’s worth the risk.
 The pain of consequences also creates change in the punishment/reward center of the brain.
-If your brain begins to connect painful consequences to a relapse, you are less likely to choose that path.
-Consequences help you own your behavior and take responsibility, rather than withdrawing, blaming, hiding, lying, getting angry, or spiraling down into the depths of shame.
-All of these behaviors negatively affect the people around you.
-Consequences will help you respond to your relapse in a constructive, non-emotional way.
+If the brain begins to connect painful consequences to a relapse, a person is less likely to choose that path.
+Consequences help an addict own the effects of their behavior rather than withdrawing, blaming, hiding, lying, getting angry, or spiraling down into the depths of shame.
+Consequences will help you respond to your spouse’s relapse in a non-emotional way.

 • Trust is broken, and my spouse feels betrayed when I act out sexually, causing them to become angry, reactive, and distant from me.